CarlosCandamil/Cyclistic/README.md

 **Dashboard 2**

 [Query 4](Top_locations_lat_lng.sql)
-Plotted on a Chicago map shows a heatmap that highlights the areas of the city where riders are more likely to be members.
+Plotted on a Chicago map is a heatmap that highlights the areas of the city where riders are more likely to be members.
 Can be used to target marketing or surveys  [Query 3](https://github.com/CarlosCandamil/Cyclistic/blob/main/Top_locations.sql) Can be used to identify specific top locations where users are majority casual riders.

 **Dashboard 2** ![Chicago Map](https://github.com/CarlosCandamil/Cyclistic/blob/main/Dashboard%202.png)